The-TACS/.github/profile/README.md

-# 🚀 Welcome to TACS — Tech Art Code Systems
+# 🚀 Welcome to TACS

 🔧 **Innovating at the intersection of AI, Web3, and Immersive Tech**